sudara/pamplejuce/README.md

 ## How to setup the repo for YOUR project

 This is a template repo!

-Yeah, I didn't know GitHub had these either, but basically you can kickstart a new repo using this one as the base by clicking the "Use this template" button an the top of the page.
+Yeah, I didn't know GitHub had these either.
+You can kickstart your new repo using this one as the base by clicking  "Use this template"  at the top of the page.

-After you have a copy, be sure to:
+After you have your own repo:

 1. [Download CMAKE](https://cmake.org/download/)

-2. Replace `Pamplejuce` with the name of your project in CMakeLists.txt
+2. Replace `Pamplejuce` with the name of your project in CMakeLists.txt line 4, where the `PROJECT_NAME` variable is set.

-3. Get the latest JUCE via `git submodule update --init`.
-By default this will track JUCE's develop branch.
+3. Get the latest JUCE by running `git submodule update --init` in your repository directory.
+By default this will track JUCE's `develop` branch.

 4. Set the correct flags for your plugin under `juce_add_plugin`.
 Check out the API https://github.com/juce-framework/JUCE/blob/master/docs/CMake%20API.md and be sure to change things like `PLUGIN_CODE` and `PLUGIN_MANUFACTURER_CODE`